Higher Specialist Training (HST) is the final stage of postgraduate medical training.

 The application process is fully online –you don’t need to submit a paper application.

-On the online application form you will be asked for the following information:
+The online application form will ask you for the following information: